YawenDing/yawending.github.io/index.md

 Ding, Y., Wang, X., Xu,H. Land reform and health endowments at birth.
 Under review.
 Windfall gains and household consumption: Regression discontinuity evidence from China’s housing market.
 Ready to submit.
 The impact of of poverty alleviation relocation program on women’s economic autonomy.
 Working paper.
+The impact of of poverty alleviation relocation program on biodiversity.
+In progress.